neuropathology-lab/neurodetection/README.md

 * **`save_detections`** If set, saves a CSV file containing the coordinates of detected neurons. (default: False)
 * **`model_name`** Name of the trained model file used for neuron classification (expects a .pkl file). (default: build-in model)

-## Before running the script:
+## Before running the script
-Ensure the photos are in the correct format.
+- Ensure the photos are in the correct format.
 This script is optimized for RGB .tif images (these can be easily generated using ImageJ: Image → Type → RGB Color, then File → Save As → Tiff).

-All images within a single batch must have the same pixel size in micrometers (µm), which corresponds to the magnification level.
+- All images within a single batch must have the same pixel size in micrometers (µm), which corresponds to the magnification level.
 While image dimensions (width × height) may vary within a batch, the pixel resolution must remain consistent.
 The model was trained on images acquired at 200× magnification but performs reliably on images taken at magnifications between 100× and 400×.
 Processing speed depends not only on the image dimensions but also on the magnification level, as images are internally rescaled to match the training conditions.

-Inspect the images for a severe shadow or tissue tears, as these artifacts can affect object detection accuracy.
-If possible, avoid including large blood vessels.
+- Inspect the images for a severe shadow or tissue tears, as these artifacts can affect object detection accuracy.
+If possible, avoid including large blood vessels and large DAB-stained lesions.

+## Informations in results .csv
+`image_ID`: Name of the image file.
+`image_dimensions`: Width and height of the image (in pixels).
+`img_area_mm2`: Area of the image in square millimeters.
+`pixel_size_um`: Pixel size of the image in micrometers (µm).
+`square_size_classification_um`: Side length of the square used for classification (in µm).
+`edge_threshold_um`: Distance from the image edge within which neurons were discarded (in µm).
+`closeness_threshold_um`: Minimum distance between neurons; all but one neuron were discarded if located within this distance (in µm).
+`model`: Name of the classification model used.
+`date`: Date and time of processing.
+`minimum_probability`: Minimum probability required for an object to be considered a neuron.
+`no_detected_objects`: Total number of detected objects in the image.
+`no_neurons`: Number of detected neurons in the image after cleaning.
+`neuron_density_mm2`: Density of neurons per square millimeter.

+## Plotting results
-## Example of detailed results plot:
+Example of "detailed" results plot:
 ![neurodetection_detailed_plot](https://github.com/user-attachments/assets/84e368b2-7ebd-4615-89a8-6932c454123b)
+- The first subplot displays the original image (or only the hematoxylin channel if `use_hematoxylin`=True), with a representation of the square size used for classification plotted on it.
+- The third subplot highlights all objects classified as neurons. **Yellow squares** indicate detections that will be removed either due to their proximity to other objects or because they are located at the edges of the image.
+Neurons within **orange squares** will be retained.
+- The last subplot presents the cleaned results, which will be saved and used to calculate density.

-Simple results plot only returns the last right lower corned final subplot.
+"simple" plotting will save only the last subplot.

-## Examples of modifying paramaters to improve neuron detection:
+## Examples of parameter adjustments to improve neuron detection:
 ![neurodetection_use_hematoxylin](https://github.com/user-attachments/assets/ffc6bec2-52f8-4b95-a5d5-3d185324fa28)
 ![neurodetection_closeness_threshold](https://github.com/user-attachments/assets/0d0f97d2-b488-4223-b911-49d695fd8f53)
 ![neurodetection_square_size](https://github.com/user-attachments/assets/a105040a-b196-4739-8a1d-5f13d3cf725b)